-Stone Way N has seen a great deal of commercial mixed-use redevelopment along its entire length from the intersection of North 47th St, including a 3-story apartment building with 40 small efficiency dwelling units at N. 47th St and Stone Way N as well as development to the south around N. 34th and N 35th including Brooks Sports which is headquartered in a six-story Living Building at the northeast corner of Stone Way N. and N. 34th St.
+Stone Way N has seen a great deal of commercial mixed use redevelopment along its entire length from the intersection of North 45th St and Stone Way N in the north where there is a small business enclave to the south around N. 34th and N 35th where there is another grouping of small businesses and mixed use development including Brooks Sports where they relocated their headquarters to a new six-story Living Building at the northeast corner of Stone Way N. and N. 34th St. in 2014.

-In its larger context Wallingford has several public amenities including access to the Burke Gillman Trail, Gas Works Park located to the southeast as well as views to the Seattle skyline and view to both the Olympic and Cascade mountains.
+In the larger context Wallingford has a number of public amenities including access to the Burke Gillman Trail, Gas Works Park located to the southeast, and views to the Seattle skyline, and view to both the Olympic and Cascade mountains.